 Neurogenic pulmonary edema (NPE) is an increase in pulmonary interstitial and alveolar fluid that is due to an acute central nervous system injury and usually develops rapidly after the injury .
 It is sometimes classified as a form of the acute respiratory distress syndrome (ARDS), but its pathophysiology and prognosis are different.

 The clinical features, differential diagnosis, diagnosis, etiology, pathogenesis, and treatment of NPE are reviewed here.
 ARDS and noncardiogenic pulmonary edema due to other causes are discussed elsewhere.
-(See "Acute respiratory distress syndrome: Clinical features and diagnosis" and "Noncardiogenic pulmonary edema".)
+(See "Acute respiratory distress syndrome: Clinical features and diagnosis in adults" and "Noncardiogenic pulmonary edema".)

 NPE characteristically presents within minutes to hours of a severe central nervous system insult such as subarachnoid hemorrhage or traumatic brain injury.
 However, more rapid onset (immediate) and delayed onset (hours to days) have been described [2-4].
 Resolution usually occurs within several days .